Tags: rant, programming

 You don’t know about any of the above until the bug reports start rolling in: users will report bugs that have already been fixed, bugs that you explicitly document as caused by unsupported configurations, bugs that don’t make any sense whatsoever.

 You struggle to debug your users’ reports, since you don’t have access to the niche hardware, environments, or corporate systems that they’re running on.
-You slowly burn out as an unending torrent of already fixed bugs that never seem to make it to your users.
+You slowly burn out under an unending deluge of already fixed bugs that never seem to make it to your users.
 Your user base is unhappy, and you start to wonder why you’re putting all this effort into project maintenance in the first place.
 Open source was supposed to be fun!

 What’s the point of this spiel?
 It’s precisely what happened to